smarie/python-parsyfiles/README.md

 ### 2- Simple user-defined types

-Suppose that you want to test the following function, and you want to read your test datasets from a bunch of files.
+Suppose that you want to test the following `exec_op` function, and you want to read your test datasets from a bunch of files.

 ```python
 def exec_op(x: float, y: float, op: str) -> float: